Skip to content

 PHIL’S LEAD VOCALS:

-Phil had four leads.
+Phil had three leads.
 You can clearly hear his different vocal range:

 Bonneville Bonnie“: (Phil wrote this song and he sounds great in my opinion.)